bukson/steampy/README.md

 Examples
 ========

-You'll need to install obtain your API key and SteamGuard file in order to run the examples, ant then fill login and password in `storehose.py` file.
+You'll need to obtain your API key and SteamGuard file in order to run the examples, and then fill login and password in `storehose.py` file.
 The `storehouse.py` file contains an example of handling incoming trade offers.

 ```